1970s in music

 In Africa, especially Nigeria, the genre known as Afrobeat gained a following throughout the 1970s.

 In Latin America and the Iberian Peninsula, the Nueva canción movement peaked in popularity and was adopted as the music of the hippie, Liberation Theology, and New Left movements.
 Cumbia music began its internationalization as regional scenes rose outside Colombia.
 Merengue experienced mainstream exposure across Latin America and the southern US border states.

 In Asia, music continued to follow varying trends.
-In Japan, the decade saw several musical trends, including pop music, folk music, rock music, disco music, while the rock group "Spiders" disbanded in 1970.
+In Japan, the decade saw several musical trends, including pop music, folk music, rock music, disco music, while rock group The Spiders disbanded in 1970.